-Damp can be caused by various factors, many of which can be prevented if you know what they are.
-Preventatives to stop damp will always be cheaper than methods needed to fix damage, although unfortunately sometimes it is too late.
+Damp can be caused by various factors, many of which can be prevented by good maintenance.
+Prevention to stop damp will always be cheaper than methods needed to fix damage, although unfortunately sometimes it is too late.

 Damp problems can occur anywhere that is exposed to moisture such as rain, external gutters and water pipes that run throughout the property